Mueller Report Shows That Barack Obama ‘Blew It Bigtime’ On Russia, Republican Pundit Claims

 The final Mueller report shows that Barack Obama “blew it bigtime” on Russian interference during the 2016 presidential election, a Republican pundit claims.

 Writing for USA Today, strategist and former Bush White House appointee Scott Jennings claimed the report shows “breathtaking” failure on Obama’s part to respond to Russian interference that started in 2014.
-Jennings wrote that the report found no evidence the Trump campaign coordinated with Russia (though the report itself details a series of contact between the Trump campaign and Russia), but did say it confirmed that Obama “failed to stop a hostile foreign power from invading our democracy.”
+Jennings wrote that the report found no evidence the Trump campaign coordinated with Russia (though the report itself details ongoing contact between the Trump campaign and Russia), but did say it confirmed that Obama “failed to stop a hostile foreign power from invading our democracy.”

 Jennings wrote that Obama’s priority instead was getting Russia to back the Iran nuclear deal, causing Obama to turn a blind eye to Russia’s election interference.
 Jennings blamed Obama for allowing the interference to continue.